-Publications: “Coinage of Assam”, NC 1909; “Coinage of the Maldive Islands with some notes on the Cowrie and Larin”, NC 4:12, 1912, 313-332; articles on Indian acquisitions in NC, many reviews.
+Publications: “Coinage of Assam”, NC 4:9, 1909, 300-331; “Coinage of the Maldive Islands with some notes on the Cowrie and Larin”, NC 4:12, 1912, 313-332; articles on Indian acquisitions in NC 1921ff., many reviews.

 – Catalogue of the Coins of the Gupta Dynasties and of Sasanka, King of Gauda in the British Museum.
 138+184 p.
 L. 1914; Catalogue of the Coins in the Indian Museum, Calcutta.
 Vol. 4.
 Oxford 1928 (ed.); Catalogue of the Coins of Ancient India in the British Museum.
 167+318 p.
 46 pl.
 L. 1936.

-– one of the editors of the Numismatic Chronicle 1921-1950.
+– One of the editors of the Numismatic Chronicle 1921-1950.

-– with T. W. Haig & H. H. Dodwell: The Cambridge Shorter History of India.
+– With T. W. Haig & H. H. Dodwell: The Cambridge Shorter History of India.
 Cambridge 1934; Appendix on coins in Marshall’s Taxila.
 Cambridge 1951.

 Sources: Who Was Who 1951–1960; A.K.N. in JNSI 17:2, 1955, 112-114; The Glasgow Herald 29.8.1955; Wikipedia (with exceptionally full bilbiography of his articles).